Establishment and Management of Endowments

 - Responsible Executive:

-- Vice President for Development; Executive Vice President for Academic and Research Affairs
+- Vice President for Development and Public Affairs; Executive Vice President & Chief Academic Officer

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") seeks and receives private sector contributions for the purpose of establishing endowments to fulfill its mission and goals.
 Endowments are designated for endowed faculty positions (chairs and professorships), scholarships, fellowships, and other educational activities.

 The university strives to uphold the highest level of accountability by reporting annually to donors on the use of income distributions from their endowments.